 Grinding the nuts or seeds into a paste actually makes it easier for the body to digest.
 Urbech is also great if you struggle to eat nuts and seeds or find yourself struggling to eat a higher volume of food, since it has a lot of nutrients in a small serving size.

 Flaxseeds are a good source of fiber, protein and omega-3.
 As vegans and vegetarians do not consume plant-based sources of omega-3, such as fish, flax is a good way to keep on top of it.

-Omega-3 is vital for good heart health and brain health.
-It’s anti-inflammatory, so can reduce the risks of developing cardiovascular diseases, some kinds of cancer, and improve gut health and brain function.
+Omega-3 fatty acid is vital for good heart health and brain health.
+It’s anti-inflammatory, so can reduce the risks of developing cardiovascular diseases, some kinds of cancer, and improve gut health and brain activity.